petrlipatov/rutf8/README.md

 RUTF-8 is a custom encoding system that maps Russian Unicode characters to predefined ASCII symbols and vice versa.
 This allows Russian text to be encoded as single-byte ASCII characters, while maintaining full support for all other characters.

+#### How does it work:

+- The algorithm performs a two-way mapping:
+  - Russian characters are replaced with corresponding ASCII characters when encoding.
+  - ASCII characters are replaced with their corresponding Russian characters when decoding.
+- All symbols are supported, and no characters need to be removed or replaced during encoding/decoding.

 #### Functions:

 - `rutf8Encoder`: Encodes Russian characters to ASCII.